In this article, you’ll find tips on how to create a raised tiled area around your bathtub.

 - Switch to Materials mode, and open the Tiles category to browse (or use the Magnifying glass to search for certain types of tiles such as Subway Tiles, or Green Tiles).
 Add your favorite tile - when asked if you want to add it to the Floor, Walls, or Both, choose Both.

 Add a Bathtub and Note the Size

-- In Furniture mode, search for your bathtub.
+- Open Furniture mode and search for your bathtub.

 - Drag it somewhere onto the floor plan - it doesn't have to be in the final location yet.

 - With the bathtub selected, its Properties appear on the right.
 Note down the Width, Depth, and Height.
 In our example, the bathtub is W-1578 mm, D-750 mm and H-590 mm.